Penetration Testing Guide: Real-World Methodology (Recon to Exploitation) [2026]

 Social Engineering Penetration Testing

 Tests the human and procedural security of an organisation rather than its technical infrastructure.
 Includes authorised phishing simulation campaigns (fake phishing emails sent to employees to measure click rates and credential submission), vishing (authorised phone calls to test help desk verification procedures), and physical security tests (attempting to enter secured facilities through tailgating or impersonation).
 Results are used to target security awareness training and improve verification procedures.
-Covered in depth in the phishing guide.

 What it finds: Vulnerable employees, weak helpdesk verification, inadequate MFA bypass procedures, susceptibility to specific phishing pretexts.